-It is HERE where we are called to make advantage of our surroundings and grow together as a schoolwide community that strives to make each day the best it can be.
+It is HERE where we are called to take advantage of our surroundings and grow together as a school-wide community that strives to make each day the best it can be.

 It is HERE where the Holy Spirit resides, bringing joy and hope to those who are faithful.

 It is HERE, in this moment, that we are to relish in the victorious football games, enlightening chapel services, meaningful relationships with faculty, and rigorous classes.

 Now is the time when we are to grow in God’s love and rejoice in the day-by-day-moments that will be HERE and gone in the blink of an eye.